 The Lemhi gold deposit is roughly 650 meters east-west by 500 meters north-south.
-A prominent west-northwest trending zone of higher-grade mineralization and a north-east trending zone of strong mineralization were identified within the deposit.
+A prominent westnorthwest trending zone of higher-grade mineralization and a north-east trending zone of strong mineralization were identified within the deposit.
 The mineralization is interpreted to be structurally controlled by northwest and northeast high-angle faults that intersect a low-angle fault.
 In the footwall of an intrusion and along its western terminus the gold mineralization is thick (30 meters - 70 meters) and can occur in multiple stacked zones.
-In the hanging wall, gold mineralization is considerably thinner and more erratic.
-In the core of the deposit, the low-grade envelope of mineralization is greater than 200 meters thick.
+In the hanging wall, gold mineralization is greater than 200 meters thick.